abinit/abinit/doc/tutorial/eph4zpr.md

  Cannot find eph_ngqpt_fine q-points in DVDB --> Activating Fourier interpolation.
 ```

+In this case we are running in sequential but things will start to change here if you start to
+use more than one core. [[eph_np_pqbks]]

-Finally we have the section with the QP corrections:
+Finally we have the section with the QP results:

 ```md
 ================================================================================